bus710/dart-zig-interop/README.md

-Problem: currently the `toDartString` gets panicked.
+Problem: currently the `toDartString` gets panicked if it is executed against to Zig struct (Zig string doesn't have any problem).
 It seems like there is some pointer address issue in FFI.

 <br/>